DariaKurbatova1/3DRenderer/README.md

 The tutorial above was used to learn how to create a 3-d tetrahedron.
 The user controls and cube rendering were added on to it by me.

 ## Known issues
 The rendering of the cube is not fully correct.
-It is rendered as 6 faces formed of triangles, not squares
+It is rendered as 6 faces formed of triangles, not squares.
+The sphere rendering is not implemented